Lecture Notes in Cosmology: Matching and CDM transfer function

 Recall that this solution is valid deep into the radiation-dominated epoch, thus $y \ll 1$.
-At the same time, it holds true only on very small scales, i.e. $k\eta \gg 1$.
+At the same time, it holds true only on very small scales, $k\eta \gg 1$.
 Using the above formulae, this means:

-Therefore, if we want to match radiation-domination solution with the solution of the M\'esz\'aros equation, we need to choose a suitable $y_m$ at which performing the junction of the two solutions such that $1/\kappa \ll y_m \ll 1$.
+Therefore, if we want to match the radiation-dominated solution with the solution of the M\'esz\'aros equation, we need to choose a suitable $y_m$ at which to perform the junction of the two solutions such that $1/\kappa \ll y_m \ll 1$.

-Asking the equality of the two solutions and their derivatives at $y_m$ implies to solve the following system:
+Asking for the equality of the two solutions and their derivatives at $y_m$ implies solving the following system:

 \hrulefill

 \begin{ex} Solve the above system and take the dominant contribution for $y_m \to 0$ (because the junction condition has to be imposed for $y_m \ll 1$).
 Show that:

 \end{ex}